Science shop: SciShops Project

-The SciShops project will run from September 2017 to February 2020.
-Its aim is to build on and expand the capacity of the Science Shops ecosystem in Europe and beyond.
-As part of the SciShops project, at least ten new university- and non-university-based Science Shops will be established in Europe by project partners.
-The SciShops team aims to demonstrate the benefits of starting a Science Shop for different kinds of organisation, as well as to show how civil society gains from collaborating with Science Shops in community-based participatory research.
+The SciShops project ran from September 2017 to February 2020.
+Its aim is to build on and expand the capacity of the science shops ecosystem in Europe and beyond.
+As part of the SciShops project, at least ten new university- and non-university-based science shops were established in Europe by project partners.
+The SciShops team aims to demonstrate the benefits of starting a science shop for different kinds of organisation, as well as to show how civil society gains from collaborating with science shops in community-based participatory research.

 InSPIRES Project

-The Ingenious Science Shops to Promote Participatory Innovation, Research and Equity in Science (InSPIRES project) brings together civil society, practitioners and other stakeholders in Europe, Africa and Latin America, to co-design, jointly pilot and implement innovative Science Shops models.
-InSPIRES seeks to support Science Shops that approach vulnerable sectors and unorganized groups of civil society, both in urban and rural areas.
+The Ingenious Science Shops to Promote Participatory Innovation, Research and Equity in Science (InSPIRES project) brings together civil society, practitioners and other stakeholders in Europe, Africa and Latin America, to co-design, jointly pilot and implement innovative science shops models.
+InSPIRES seeks to support science shops that approach vulnerable sectors and unorganized groups of civil society, both in urban and rural areas.

-Working principally but not exclusively in health and environmental issues, InSPIRES models aim to integrate Responsible Research and Innovation, Open Science and Impact Evaluation in order to promote inclusive and culturally adaptable Science Shop projects to be accurate and responsive to civil society needs and concerns.
+Working principally but not exclusively in health and environmental issues, InSPIRES models aim to integrate Responsible Research and Innovation, Open Science and Impact Evaluation in order to promote inclusive and culturally adaptable science shop projects to be accurate and responsive to civil society needs and concerns.
 From April 2017 until March 2021, InSPIRES partners have proposed to conduct 76 projects.